toharcohen7/GMAIL_PROJECT/README.md

   ```sh
   curl -i -X DELETE http://localhost:12345/api/blacklist/www.example.com
   ```

+> **Note:** The server validates the JSON body of each `curl` request for required fields and correct data types.
+> Make sure your request body matches the expected format, otherwise the server will respond with an error.

 > Replace IDs and data as needed for your use case.
 > All endpoints are available once both containers are running.